"The call to courage begins with vulnerability."

 Reflections

 As the morning ended, one of the men put words to what the room had been circling for an hour.
-He talked about his father, who could not ride in the backseat because he had driven trucks for decades and could not relinquish the wheel.
-He tied it to the spiritual life, to all the ways we insist on driving — on having the answers, on managing the outcome, on keeping the appearance of control.
+He talked about his father — a man who had driven trucks for decades, had millions of miles behind him, and who could not physically ride in the backseat without reaching for controls that weren't there.
+He tied it, not cruelly, to the spiritual life.
+To all the ways we insist on having the wheel — on managing the outcome, on maintaining the appearance of control over things that were never ours to control.

 "Vulnerability in that context," he said, "is not having control.
 It's a trust issue.
 Do you trust who has the wheel?"

 We trust God with our eternity.
-But we white-knuckle the steering wheel of our daily lives — our reputations, our failures, our fears, our marriages, our finances, our bodies as they age — as if the surrender that saved us was a one-time transaction and not a daily practice.
+We said the prayer, we mean the prayer, we are grateful for the prayer.
+But we white-knuckle the steering wheel of our daily lives — our reputations, our failures, our fears, our marriages, our finances, our bodies as they age and slow and ache — as if the surrender that saved us was a one-time transaction rather than a daily practice.
+As if God's mercies are new every morning in theory but we still need to manage our own image by noon.

 The men on that Friday morning were practicing it.
-In the imperfect, ordinary way that men practice things.
+In the imperfect, ordinary way that men practice things — imprecisely, incompletely, with long detours into football metaphors and leadership frameworks and the occasional well-timed joke.
 Telling true stories.
 Asking hard questions.
 Sitting in discomfort long enough for something real to surface.

 Not performing courage.
 Being it.